Planning a trip with children

-Even before the holidays begin, you can make a number of travel preparations which will enable you and your entire family to enjoy a relaxed start to your trip.
-With the help of our clearly laid-out checklist (PDF), you will become the perfect holiday manager!
+Even before your holiday begins, you can make a number of preparations that will enable your whole family to enjoy a relaxed start to the holiday.
+With our clear PDF checklist, you’ll be the perfect holiday manager.

 Important information about flying with children

-- When booking your flight please specify the age of your child or children as the relevant fare will be based on this.
-Lufthansa makes the distinction between two types of children’s fares:
+When booking your flight, please state the ages of your children, as the respective fares will be based on this.
+Lufthansa differentiates between two types of children’s fare:

-- Infant fare: babies up to two years of age not taking up a seat travel free of charge on domestic German routes or for 10% of the regular fare on all other routes.
+- Infant fare: Babies (0-2 years) who do not occupy a seat travel free on German domestic flights and for 10 per cent of the regular fare on all other routes.

-- Child fare: children aged between two and 11 years (up to their 12th birthday) require their own seat and can travel on the majority of routes and on almost all fares for 75% of the regular price of the flight.
-Please note that children who turn two during the trip will require their own seat and will be charged on a child fare.
-You will find further information and useful tips on the pages Flying with baby or Flying with small children.
+- Child fare: Children aged between 2 and 11 years (up to their 12th birthday) must occupy their own seat and travel for 75 per cent of the regular price of the flight on most routes and on almost all fares.
+Please note that babies who turn 2 years old during the flight will be required to occupy their own seat and will be charged the child fare.